Zoneomics Logo

 1.

-The transfer of allocated intensity shall require the written concurrence of 75 percent of the then-owners of the development area from which the allocated intensity is to be transferred and, if the transfer of allocated intensity does not increase the intensity of the development area to which the transfer is to be made by more than 15 percent, the transfer shall require the approval of the planning commission of a minor amendment to the PUD as set forth within Step 10 above.
+The transfer of allocated intensity shall require the written concurrence of 75 percent of the then-owners of the development area from which the allocated intensity is to be transferred and, if the transfer of allocated intensity does not increase the intensity of the development area to which the transfer is to be made by more than 15 percent, the transfer shall require the approval of the Planning Commission of a minor amendment to the PUD as set forth in [Subsection] 6-3-4.4.H.2, above.

 2.

-The transfer of allocated intensity shall require the written concurrence of 75 percent of the then-owners of the development area from which the allocated intensity is to be transferred and if the transfer of allocated intensity increases the intensity of the development area to which the transfer is to be made by more than 15 percent, the transfer shall require the approval of the city council of a major amendment to the PUD as set forth within Step 10 above.
+The transfer of allocated intensity shall require the written concurrence of 75 percent of the then-owners of the development area from which the allocated intensity is to be transferred and if the transfer of allocated intensity increases the intensity of the development area to which the transfer is to be made by more than 15 percent, the transfer shall require the approval of the City Council of a major amendment to the PUD as set forth in [Subsection] 6-3-4.4.H.1, above.

 1.

-If the underlying zoning of the particular development area permits the proposed allocation of intensity within the development area and such allocation does not increase the intensity of the development area by more than 15 percent, the allocation shall require the approval of the planning commission as a minor amendment to the PUD as set forth within Step 10 above.
+If the underlying zoning of the particular development area permits the proposed allocation of intensity within the development area and such allocation does not increase the intensity of the development area by more than 15 percent, the allocation shall require the approval of the Planning Commission as a minor amendment to the PUD as set forth in [Subsection] 6-3-4.4.H.2, above.

 2.

-If the underlying zoning of the particular development area permits the proposed allocation of intensity within the development area and such allocation increases the intensity of the development area by more than 15 percent, the allocation shall require the approval of the city council as a major amendment to the PUD as set forth within Step 10 above.
+If the underlying zoning of the particular development area permits the proposed allocation of intensity within the development area and such allocation increases the intensity of the development area by more than 15 percent, the allocation shall require the approval of the City Council as a major amendment to the PUD as set forth in [Subsection] 6-3-4.4.H.1, above.

 3.

-If the underlying zoning of the particular development area does not permit the proposed allocation of intensity within the development area and such allocation does not increase the intensity of the development area by more than 15 percent, the allocation shall require written concurrence of 75 percent of the then-owners of the area within the underlying zoning from which an allocation is to be made and shall require the approval of the planning commission of a minor amendment to the PUD as set forth within Step 10 above.
+If the underlying zoning of the particular development area does not permit the proposed allocation of intensity within the development area and such allocation does not increase the intensity of the development area by more than 15 percent, the allocation shall require written concurrence of 75 percent of the then-owners of the area within the underlying zoning from which an allocation is to be made and shall require the approval of the Planning Commission of a minor amendment to the PUD as set forth in [Subsection] 6-3.4.4.H.2, above.

 A.